mina86/auto-dim-other-buffers.el/README.md

     M-x customize-group RET auto-dim-other-buffers RET

-Note that despite it’s name, since Emacs 27 the mode operates on *windows* rather than buffers.
-I.e. selected window is highlighted and all other windows are dimmed even if they display the same buffer.
+Note that despite it, the mode operates on *windows* rather than buffers.
+In other words, selected window is highlighted and all other windows are dimmed even if they display the same buffer.
+The package is named `auto-dim-other-buffer` for historical reasons.

+Requires Emacs 27 to work.